Marko Brecelj: Art performances and activism

 Brecelj held a number of art performances and actions that he described as "soft terrorism".
 He was the leader of the Society of Friends of Moderate Progress within the Bounds of the Law, and started the Trans-generational Alliance of Dumbasses and the political party Akacije (Acacia).
 He founded the religious group Nadanje bez razloga (Hope without a Reason).
 At the Koperground art festival he protested against frequent and loud ringing of church bells with his poster "Kome zvona zvone?" ("For Whom the Bells Toll?").
 In 2009, on 25 May (celebrated in SFR Yugoslavia as the Youth Day), he held the performance titled Titova macola (Tito's Sledgehammer) at the Sarajevo's Eternal Flame memorial, crushing the letters TITO made of tomatoes and strawberries with a sledgehammer.
 In 2012, in Zagreb he held performances titled Magarac u Zagrebu (Donkey in Zagreb) and Sedam sekretara SKOJ-a Cvrkut (Seven Secretaries of SKOJ Chirping), ironically celebrating Croatia joining the European Union.
-In 2016, he held the performance Publici budućnosti (To the Audience of the Future), reacting to authorities' decision to put barbwire on Slovenia's borders in order to prevent entrance of illegal immigrants.
+In 2016, he held the performance Publici budućnosti (To the Audience of the Future), reacting to authorities' decision to put barbwire on Slovenia's borders to prevent entrance of illegal immigrants.
 During the performance, Brecelj demonstrated different kinds of injuries that could be caused by barbwire.

 In 2021, a number of Slovenian media published misinformation about Brecelj's death.
 The cause of misinformation was the announcement of the performance Super, neko je umro (Great, Someone Died), stating that director Zlata Vojnić Kortmiš-Milošev and comic book artist Danilo Milošev "Wostok" would open an exhibit with the "remains of Marko Brecelj".
 Brecelj reacted to misinformation about his death by holding a spontaneous performance.

 Since 1991, Brecelj was the managing director of the Youth Cultural, Social and Multimedia Center in Koper, although he insisted that he was "the director of the Youth Cultural Center's toilet".
 He was dismissed in January 2015 on the initiative of mayor of Koper.
 As the center's managing director Brecelj organized large number of concerts by alternative acts from Europe and former Soviet Union republics.
 Brecelj introduced different ticket prices for different categories of visitors, ranging from lowest prices for the inhabitants of Istria, over more expensive tickets for Slovenian students and the unemployed, to highest ticket prices for all other visitors.
 After closing time, Brecelj used to drive out the remaining visitors by wildly playing violin.

 Brecelj led Koper protests against Pope's visit to Slovenia and against Slovenia joining NATO.
 For a number of years, he ran for office of Koper mayor, mainly with the intention of hindering other candidates.
 He wrote critical texts for Koper's local newspaper, often offering the visitors of the city an opportunity to take a picture with him for a price of 120 tolars.
 He published his own bulletin and wrote a blog.